 Appointed Member Robin Merrill

-Robin Merrill of Poolville, Texas, was reappointed to the American Quarter Horse Foundation Board of Trustees in April 2020.
-Merrill served as the first appointed member to the Board of Trustees in 2019.
-She has also served on the Foundation Council, was the Council’s chairwoman from 2001 to 2004 and was elevated to AQHA honorary vice president in 2019.
+Robin Merrill of Poolville, Texas, served as the first appointed member to the Board of Trustees in 2019 and was reappointed in 2020 and 2021.
+She has also served on the Foundation Council, was the Foundation Council’s chairwoman from 2001 to 2004 and was elevated to AQHA honorary vice president in 2019.